heatonjb/BinReminderApp/README.md

-# Municipal Waste Management Platform
+# Bins Out - Never miss a bin or recyling day again

-An advanced municipal waste management platform that optimizes bin collection services through intelligent communication technologies and a comprehensive operational ecosystem.
+A refuse reminder platform that optimizes bin collection services

 ## Features